CamachoDejay/FRET-calculations/README.md

 ### How do I get set up? ###

 * Summary of set up: This is a Matlab repository.
 Thus, you will need to have a local Matlab installation.
+To run the code just run the main function.
 * Configuration: NA.
 * Dependencies: NA.
-* Database configuration: NA.
-* How to run tests: explain simple simulations that should give known results.
-* Deployment instructions: NA.

 ### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+* If you wish to contribute to this project please email the author.

 ### Who do I talk to? ###

 * If you ever encounter a problem feel free to contact the author [Website of the author](https://camachodejay.github.io/)

-* This repository, on its version v-1.0, was implemented in the article.
-For information related to the article feel free to reach the author and/or  [Prof. Ivan Scheblykin](http://www.chemphys.lu.se/research/groups/scheblykin-group/)
+* For information related to the article feel free to reach the author and/or  [Prof. Ivan Scheblykin](http://www.chemphys.lu.se/research/groups/scheblykin-group/)

 ## Detailed information about the code ##